 A normal happy event begins with a stimulus.
 For example, a visit with your granny gives you a warm experience of joy.
 Her smile, her eyes, or her calling you by your nickname all set in motion a series of events in your brain that creates a ‘pleasure construct’.
 We have several of these pleasure constructs, triggered by a fond memory, shopping, food, a favorite sports team, etc. Once triggered, these activities produce a normal release of dopamine in the midbrain.
 Drugs, however, initiate a massive release of dopamine into the midbrain, way more dopamine than the brain was ever intended to handle.

 The midbrain sends signals to the rest of the brain that this drug is great and floods the pleasure circuit with dopamine.
 This is where those who are genetically predisposed to addiction get set apart.
-In about 10% of the population, sometimes quickly and sometimes over longer periods of time something critical occurs: addiction.
+In about 15% of the population, sometimes quickly and sometimes over longer periods of time. something happens: addiction.

 Dopamine is the pleasure neurotransmitter.
-When we experience something pleasurable the midbrain releases dopamine that tells the brain “this is good, and I like it.”
-This is also called the pleasure circuit.
+When we experience something that brings us pleasure, the midbrain releases dopamine that tells the brain “this is good, and I like it.”
+It is also knows as the pleasure circuit.

 Glutamate is the memory neurotransmitter.
-Once the midbrain releases dopamine (“this is good and I want it”), then the prefrontal cortex releases glutamate to say, “remember this and go get it.”
+Once the midbrain releases dopamine (“this is good and I like it”), then the prefrontal cortex is responsible for releasing glutamate to say, “don’t forget this, and go get it in the future.”

-When this balance works properly then we enjoy life appropriately.
-However, addiction wrecks this balance.
+This is a delicate balance of the magnificent power of our brain, and when this balance functions properly, then we enjoy life appropriately.
+However, addiction wrecks this delicate balance.